HITECHCRIME/HC_SG234_Golden_Flood/README.md

 what happened in the past can never be undone

-count through the pain it will go away, soon or later does it matter if you stay, local tempers just fade
+count through the pain it will go away, soon or later does it matter if you stay, old tempers used to fade with the rising rays of warmth basking in the glory of ancient stories still foretold

+stil foretold anew newest context for your soul

 ```